 Participants will undertake a twofold examination:

-The examination will be based on specific performance criteria provided to participant.
+The examination will be based on specific performance criteria.

 ITCILO roles and responsibilities